Download our infographic on the practical support and advice we can give to bereaved families.

 Free bereavement notification and advice service

-Practical support and guidance to families dealing with the affairs of a loved one who has died
+Practical support and guidance to those dealing with the affairs of someone who has died.

 Co-op has been providing support to bereaved families for over 100 years.
 Building on our heritage, our free bereavement notification and advice service provides practical support and guidance to families dealing with the affairs of a loved one who has died.

 Stopping unwanted junk mail

 We can set up junk mail suppression to help prevent unwanted junk mail being sent to the address of the person who has died.

 Notifying banks, financial institutions and utility / phone providers

 We can provide letter templates and process information to notify banks and other financial institutions of the death.
 This covers banks, building societies, pension funds and other financial institutions.